HankyuJang/Dialysis_COVID19/README.md

 # COVID-19 Modeling and Non-Pharmaceutical Interventions in a Dialysis Unit

+This document provides a step-by-step guide to replicate results in the paper.

 ## Installation

 The Python packages used in this project are installed in a conda environment.